iq-motion-control/iq-module-communication-doc/docs/tutorials/flight_controller_telemetry_tutorial.rst

     QGroundControl Instrument Panel Showing DSHOT Telemetry

-To see what the telemetry would look like when spinning, you can use the "motor_test" command in the MAVLink Console under Analyze Tools, as shown in the code block below. **Before attempting to spin the module ensure that your module is secured and does not have a propeller attached.**
+To see what the telemetry would look like when spinning, you can use the "actuator_test" command in the MAVLink Console under Analyze Tools, as shown in the code block below. **Before attempting to spin the module ensure that your module is secured and does not have a propeller attached.**

 .. code::

-    motor_test test -m 1 -p 5
+    nsh> actuator_test set -m 1 -v 0.01
-    INFO  [motor_test] motor 1 set to 0.05
-    nsh>

 The image below shows an example of what the instrument panel may look like when the module is spinning.